AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \bquote{Provided that stakeholders are frequently online, nothing at stake is taken care of by our analysis of forkable strings (even if the adversary brute-forces all possible strategies to fork the evolving blockchain in the near future, there is none that is viable), and our chain selection rule that instructs players to ignore very deep forks that deviate from the block they received the last time they were online.}{\href{http://cloudflare-ipfs.com/ipfs/QmWCAHyi35SeXH2E4e8jRVk7yNse2x6D14uPfABnhagbvN}{Ouroboros: A Provably Secure Proof-of-Stake Blockchain Protocol, s10}}

 There are some (as yet) unsolved problems that arise through this design, such as the *economic* details of managing block rewards across the PoW and PoS chains.
 Given that solutions to this problem likely depend on the specific details of the relevant PoS systems, this problem is not addressed in this paper.

-### Equivalency of Reflecting and Non-Reflecting Block-Weightings

-\label{sec:equiv-state-block-weightings}

-\todo{show that the result under Proof of Reflection is backwards compatible, i.e., existing consensus methods will settle on the same result.
-Needs to work for DAGs, too.}

-##### Notes:

-I think this should pan out b/c miners build on the longest chain.
-So if, at some time $t$, there's a disagreement between block-weighting methods, then miners will choose the reflection weighting.
-That should mean that a few blocks later (e.g., at $t+5$) the 'problematic' section of the chain is now re-orgd so that the methods agree again.

-note: I think this *must* hold for double-spend mitigation stuff to work out.

-An alternative plan, if the above doesn't work out, is for the header to include its corresponding block-weighting that accounts for reflections.
-That would allow a full-node doing an initial sync to reproduce the block-ordering that accounts for reflections, even though it isn't verifying those reflections (similar to SegWit).

 ### The Insecurity of Merged Mining